vectordotdev/vector/docs/tutorials/lognamespacing.md

       .with_standard_vector_source_metadata()
 ```

-Next we need ta add any source metadata that is created by the source.
+Next we need to add any source metadata that is created by the source.

 ```rust
       .with_source_metadata(